swape/js-book/docs/chapter1/functions.md

 # Functions

 We have already started to use functions like console.log and parseInt.
 But what is a function?
 Think of it as a set of instructions grouped together and named something.
-There are many built in functions in JavaScript but let us make our own function.
+There are many built-in functions in JavaScript but let us make our own function.

 ```javascript
 function myFunc() {